Code of Student Conduct

 A student who has received a penalty under the Code of Student Conduct has the right to appeal the decision of the Student Discipline Officer or the Student Discipline Committee.
 Students must appeal within ten working days of the decision being issued.
 Appeals are submitted to the Secretary of the University's Appeal Committee and must be made on specific grounds.
 These are detailed in the Code of Student Conduct, Appeals section.
 Students are encouraged to get in touch with The Advice Place who can provide support and independent advice on appeals.

 Students who are subject to action under the Code of Student Conduct, or wish to complain about the conduct of another student should contact The Advice Place, which is run by Edinburgh University Students’ Association.
 Staff at the Advice Place are professional staff who are experienced in the University’s student conduct process.

-The University has produced specific guidance for students regarding support available to students who report sexual harassment or assault.
+The University has produced specific guidance for students regarding support available to students who report any form of gender based violence.